Lucaswhy/monokaynBot/README.md

 # monokaynBot
-Learning how to create a bot in discord
+Learning how to create a bot in discord.

+Teacher: Julio Fortunato